2025 NBA Finals: Oklahoma City Thunder

-In the playoffs, the Thunder dispatched the Memphis Grizzlies in a four-game sweep in the first round.
-In the second round, they defeated the veteran Denver Nuggets in seven games, with a blowout home win in the decisive seventh game.
+In the playoffs, the Thunder dispatched the Memphis Grizzlies in a four-game sweep in the First Round.
+In the Western Conference Semifinals, they defeated the veteran Denver Nuggets in seven games, with a blowout home win in the seventh game.
 They won the Western Conference finals handily against the Minnesota Timberwolves in five games.
 The Thunder entered the Finals 8–1 at home, with their only defeat coming on an Aaron Gordon game-winning three in the final seconds of Game 1 of the second round against Denver.

 This was the franchise's fifth NBA Finals appearance overall and second since the team's relocation to Oklahoma City.
-Their last appearance came in 2012, when they lost to the Miami Heat.
+Their last appearance was in 2012, when they lost to the Miami Heat.
 The franchise also made three Finals appearances as the Seattle SuperSonics, winning one title in 1979.
 Caruso was the only player or coach on the roster with Finals experience, as he won a championship with the Los Angeles Lakers.
 The Thunder became the youngest team to make the NBA Finals since the 1977 Portland Trail Blazers.